tomaszjader/notebook/README.md

 ✨ **Frontend**: Built with Angular using TypeScript, Angular Material Design, and SCSS, delivering a clean, modern, and responsive user interface.

-⚙️ **Backend**: Developed in Ruby, handling server-side logic and seamless integration with OpenAI.
+⚙️ **Backend**: Developed in Ruby, handling server-side logic and seamless integration with OpenAI API.

 The application allows users to quickly generate concise and well-structured notes from any provided content, boosting productivity and improving information management.